 Developing trouble with swallowing is a really concerning and frustrating situation.
 We all worry about serious things like cancer and consequently tend to often assume the worst when something like this occurs.
+Fortunately, the majority of swallowing problems do not have a serious cause and can be improved with medical and allied health care.

 With such a complicated system it only takes a small change in the process for someone to experience difficulty swallowing.
+Some of the common causes of swallowing problems include:

 With such a complicated system it can be a challenge to get to the bottom of the problem.
 Initially the most important thing is to rule out serious causes such as cancer.
 This can be done in most cases with a combination of examination, scans and other tests.

 The description of the problem will often provide clues as to the possible cause and a head and neck examination can further clarify the issues.
-In some instances the patient may need to trial particular medications and interventions to see if these help identify and manage the problem.
+In some instances, the patient may need to trial particular medications and interventions to see if these help identify and manage the problem.

-There are additional Medical Specialists with expertise in this area such as Gastroenterologists and Respiratory Physicians who can also play a role in the management of swallowing problems.
+There are additional Specialists with expertise in this area such as Gastroenterologists and Respiratory Physicians who can also play a role in the management of swallowing problems.

 Solutions can vary.
 In serious cases such as cancers, surgery and other cancer specific treatments are needed.